xels-io/XelsDesktopWallet/README.md

 # Xels Desktop Wallet

 This is the repository of the Xels Desktop Wallet, a full node Hybrid PoW-PoS based wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.
+It is developed on the Stratis platform.
+Stratis itself is a PoS based system.
+It also provides a PoW based implementation for Bitcoin Network.
+We implemented a mix of PoW and PoS based system to garantee protect the network from 51% attack.
+For detail please check our website.

 # Building and running the Xels fullnode application